BODY1998/Dockerize_MERN_App/README.md

-# 3 Tier Web App containerization
+# MERN App Dockerization

-This project consists of a full-stack application that includes a frontend, backend, and MongoDB database, all managed through Docker containers using Docker Compose.
+This project consists of a full-stack MERN Application that includes a frontend, backend, and MongoDB database, all managed through Docker containers using Docker Compose.

 ## Project Structure